What Do I Need to Understand About Medicare Supplement Insurance Plans in Iowa?

 Iowa residents soon to turn 65 will quickly learn that a Medicare Supplement Insurance plan is necessary to fill in some of the “gaps” left uncovered by Medicare Parts A and B such as copayments, coinsurance and deductibles.
 Thankfully, it’s easy to purchase Medicare Supplement Insurance plans in Iowa.
 Also referred to as Medigap, a Medicare Supplement Insurance plan may help Iowa residents save a bit on out-of-pocket costs.
 Private insurance companies offer Medicare Supplement Insurance plans in Iowa.

-Residents of the Hawkeye State have a choice of 8 Medigap or Medicare Supplement Insurance plans.
+In 2022, residents of the Hawkeye State have a choice of 10 Medigap or Medicare Supplement Insurance plans.
 These include basic benefits from Plans A, B, D, G, K, L, M and N. Medigap Plans C, E, F, H, I and J are no longer available to those who are newly eligible to Medicare but enrollees of these plans are grandfathered into them.

 As of 2020, Medicare Supplement Insurance plans will no longer sell Medigap plans C or F to newly eligible Medicare members.
 Congress has decided that new Medigap plans will no longer be allowed to cover the Part B deductible after January 1, 2020.
 This will only affect Medicare Supplement plans C and F as these are the only Medigap plans that cover the Part B deductible.
 Anyone enrolled in a Medigap plan C or F as of December 31, 2019, will be grandfathered and will be able to continue to use their plan as long as they want.